sedos-project/organization/docs/visitor/model/gui.md

 - Therefore, various filters are available on the left side of the GUI to adjust the clarity, e.g. with the help of three different aggregation steps.
 The filters are:
     - Sectors: choose the sectors you want to display
     - Depth: select the level of detail
-    - Mapping:
+    - Mapping: choose the algorithm you want to use to display the graphs out of three different possibilities:
+        - fr: Layout with "Fruchterman-Reingold" algorithm test
+        - go: Layout with "graphopt"-algorithm
+        - kk: Layout with  "Kamada-Kawai"-algorithm
     - Display specific process: choose out of the list of processes
-    - Display specific commodity: choose out of the list of commodities !!! note ""
+    - Display specific commodity: choose out of the list of commodities

+!!! note ""
       This way it is possible to display for example only selected sectors or processes.

 **Look at Processes:**